digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/demo.rst

    - Click on "Request Account".

    .. image:: images/accounts-provider.png
+      :alt: Provider accounts view

 **The Provider Role**

 *Providers represent an entity that offers financial services or assets to users.
 They build and operate Daml applications that automate cross-organizational workflows among application users.
-The provider operates the synchronizer, which is critical to sequence, route, and confirm transactions across `participant nodes <https://docs.daml.com/deploy-daml/infrastructure-architecture/high-availability/basic-ha/participant.html>`_.
-In practice, the provider is the reason for the existence of the Daml application and corresponding services.*
+The provider operates the synchronizer, which is critical to sequence, route, and confirm transactions across* :doc:`participant nodes </deploy-daml/infrastructure-architecture/high-availability/basic-ha/participant>`. *In practice, the provider is the reason for the existence of the Daml application and corresponding services.*

 **Create a deposit request**